cancerberoSgx/br-fs-to-json/README.md

  * Don't be too inventive. **use simple expressions like above's** :

    - **Use only one `then()`** - don't use `catch()`
-   - **pass a plain configuration object** - don't use funcions to calculate properties, `transformFileName` property won't work.
+   - **pass a plain configuration object** - don't use funcions to calculate properties
+   - `transformFileName` property won't work - modify file names in the client side

  * Isolate this code in **its own file containing only these code** and getters for the embedded data, nothing more.